mjamesruggiero/knope/README.md

 # knope

-generated using Luminus version "2.9.10.78"

-FIXME
+A toy wiki.
+Trying to learn Luminus.

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed.

 [1]: https://github.com/technomancy/leiningen

+Generated using Luminus version `2.9.10.78`

 ## Running